-Escape from Tarkov has been in Early Access since August 2016 and is still in beta right now.
+Escape from Tarkov has been in Early Access since August 2016 and is still in beta at the moment.
 So as you can expect, the game has its performance flaws and issues, but hopefully, we can help you out with that in this guide.

 Let’s start optimizing your Escape from Tarkov settings so you can enjoy smoother gameplay and get those drops.

-By following this guide, you can expect to Escape from Tarkov performance issues such as lagging, freezing, low FPS, stuttering, lag spikes and FPS drops.
+By following this guide, you can expect to fix Escape from Tarkov performance issues such as lagging, freezing, low FPS, stuttering, lag spikes, and FPS drops.

 Minimum System Requirements